Division of Acute Care/Health Systems

 West Haven, CT 06516

-Linda Honan is an associate professor who has taught in the GEPN Program since 1989; she is responsible for Medical Surgical Nursing didactic (N517a), clinical education in N516a, and Applied Anatomy (N511a).
+Linda Honan is a professor who has taught in the GEPN Program since 1989; she is responsible for Medical Surgical Nursing didactic (N517a), clinical education in N516a, and Applied Anatomy (N511a).

 Dr. Honan obtained her nursing diploma from the Meriden-Wallingford Hospital School of Nursing, a BSN from Southern Connecticut State University, her MSN from YSN, and her PhD at the University of Connecticut.